JacobWood12/PythonExercises/README.md

 It's a folder because there are multiple files related to it (as per below).

-This project is code that I copied then cleaned up from Mrs Chavez.
+This project is code that I copied then "improved" from Mrs Chavez.
 If you want to see the version before cleaning up, switch to the `house` branch and go to commit `6a6893d (Started house.py.)`

 <details>